Health–Related Programs

 The College of Social Sciences and Public Policy offers the Bachelor of Science in Public Health (BSPH) and the Master of Public Health (MPH) degrees.
 Graduates will have a rich background in epidemiology, health economics, health behavior, health administration, health policy, and quantitative analytic skills.
 Careers are likely to include government agency or legislative staff positions, policy and consulting firms, think tanks, advocacy organizations and lobbying firms, international organizations focused on health and population issues, academic or media positions.

 The program offers a combined Bachelor of Science/Master of Public Health (BS/MPH) program that makes it possible for college seniors with a 3.50 or higher FSU GPA to enroll in a limited number of graduate level MPH courses as elective hours toward their bachelor's degree.
-These courses may also count toward the MPH degree upon later acceptance and enrollment in the graduate program.
-For additional information, please refer to the "Public Health" chapter in this General Bulletin, e-mail aburdette@fsu.edu, call (850) 644-4418, come by 211 Bellamy building, or visit https://coss.fsu.edu/publichealth.
+These courses may also count toward the MPH degree upon later acceptance and enrollment in the FSU MPH graduate program.
+For additional information, please refer to the “Public Health” chapter in this General Bulletin, e-mail aburdette@fsu.edu, call (850) 644-1025, come by 231 Claude Pepper Center Building on West Call St., or visit https://coss.fsu.edu/publichealth.

 College of Social Work